bvi1994/marko-giphy-keyboard/tutorial.md

 ### The `for` tag

 We also have a `for` tag in the HTML portion of the component.
 The `for` tag is very similar to a for-loop in JavsScript.
-There are a few varients of the `for` tag in Marko, which is explained in the documentation below.
+There are a few varients of the `for` tag in Marko, which are explained in the documentation below.

 [Read more about the `for` tag](https://markojs.com/docs/conditionals-and-lists/#lists)